JanJericevic/MiRco_robot/README.md

 ```

 ## Connect to the robot
-***NOTE:*** everytime before using the robot synchronize system time as best you can.
-In the MiR interface go to: "System" -> "Settings" -> "Date & Time".
-For an advanced setup see [this solution](https://github.com/DFKI-NI/mir_robot#advanced).
+***NOTE:** everytime before using the robot synchronize system time as best you can.
+In the MiR web interface go to: "System" -> "Settings" -> "Date & Time".
+For an advanced setup see [this solution](https://github.com/DFKI-NI/mir_robot#advanced).*

 ### Connect to the web interface
 - connect to the MiR_R**** hotspot